DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Claims 2-5 are rejected under 35 U.S.C.
-103 as being unpatentable over US 20150366485 A1 (hereafter --Kassab--), in view of US 5752522 A (hereafter --Murphy--), in even further view of US 20090312740 A1 (hereafter --Kim--).
+Claims 1, 3-5, 8, and 22-25 are rejected under 35 U.S.C.
+103 as being unpatentable over US 20150366485 A1 (hereafter --Kassab--), in view of US 5752522 A (hereafter --Murphy--), in even further view of US 20090312740 A1 (hereafter --Kim--), in even further view of US 20020143294 A1 (hereafter –Duchon--).

 Kim discloses an automatic balloon inflation device (see paragraph [0040]), in which said inflation device fills up said balloon with fluid (see paragraph [0078]) and measures the pressure via a pressure transducer (see paragraph [0056] and [0057]), and wherein the device has a display device (see paragraphs [0060] and [0078]).
-Kim teaches wherein the display shows a pressure-volume curve during an inflation of the balloon catheter (see paragraph [0078]).
+Kim teaches wherein the display shows a pressure-volume curve during an inflation of the balloon catheter (see paragraph [0078]; Fig. 14).

-Furthermore, Kassab as modified fails to disclose the display disclosing pressure as a function of an area of the balloon, even though Kassab does discuss being able to calculate the cross sectional area of the balloon (see paragraph [0119] denoting that the change in cross sectional area divided by the change in pressure can be pressured for the system).
+Furthermore, Kassab as modified fails to wherein displaying the monitored pressure on the display device in real time includes displaying the monitored pressure as a function of an area of the balloon as a procedural curve, wherein the reference pressure curve is displayed as a function of area of the balloon and is based on an expected relation of pressure of the balloon to area of the balloon when the balloon is being expanded in free space, even though Kassab does discuss being able to calculate the cross sectional area of the balloon (see paragraph [0119] denoting that the change in cross sectional area divided by the change in pressure can be pressured for the system), and Kassab as modified by Duchon discloses a reference curve of pressure as a function of volume (see paragraph [0022] of Duchon).

 Murphy discloses a method of measuring vessels in the body, using a balloon inflation system that is able to monitor the expansion of the balloon in the vessel and therefore monitor the amount of volume of fluid is injected into the balloon (see Abstract).
 Murphy teaches wherein the area of the balloon is estimated based on a volume of fluid advanced through the delivery device (see column 5, lines 47-53).